Lose Weight Safely with Gastric Sleeve Surgery

 - Obstructive sleep apnea (OSA)

 Gastric sleeve effectively helps you lose weight because it both restricts food intake and changes the biology of weight regulation.
 With a smaller stomach, you won’t be able to eat as much, which is obviously a major factor in weight loss.
 In addition, the procedure changes the biology of weight loss in your body.
 Losing weight without surgery, such as with diet and exercise programs, can be difficult to achieve, and even more difficult to maintain because the body has specific biologic mechanisms in place to maintain your weight and prevent weight loss.
-Gastric sleeve changes this, effectively resetting the body weight “set-point” to a lower weight.
-This change in biology is what helps to make long-term weight loss possible following the surgery.

 What is the difference between gastric sleeve surgery and gastric bypass surgery?